CHAOZHAO-1/Domain-generalization-fault-diagnosis-benchmark/README.md

 # Domain-generalization-fault-diagnosis-benchmark

-We will release out code as soon as possible.
+We will release our code as soon as possible.